Archbishop’s

 A permanent vacancy of an elected Councillor shall be filled by an election in the region of the vacant position.
 The election should take place as soon as possible after the vacancy is known to ensure the elected Councillor is present at each meeting

-Secular clergy not incardinated in the diocese and clergy who are members of some religious institute or society of apostolic life, who reside in the diocese
+2/ Secular clergy not incardinated in the diocese and clergy who are members of some religious institute or society of apostolic life, who reside in the diocese and exercise

 §2.
 To the extent that the statutes provide for it, the same right of election can be conferred on other priests who have a domicile or quasi-domicile in the diocese."